oss-review-toolkit/ort/README.md

 The toolkit consists of the following tools:

-* [Analyzer](#analyzer) - determines dependencies of a project.
+* [_Analyzer_](#analyzer) - determines dependencies of a project.
 Supports multiple package managers and sub-projects.
 No changes to the projects are required.
-* [Downloader](#downloader) - fetches the source code referred to by the Analyzer result.
+* [_Downloader_](#downloader) - fetches the source code referred to by the Analyzer result.
-* [Scanner](#scanner) - wraps existing license / copyright scanners to detect findings in local source code directories.
+* [_Scanner_](#scanner) - wraps existing license / copyright scanners to detect findings in local source code directories.
-* [Evaluator](#evaluator) - evaluates license findings an created customizable results or follow-up actions using a rules DSL based on Kotlin.
+* [_Evaluator_](#evaluator) - evaluates license findings against customizable policy rules.
-* [Reporter](#reporter) - presents results in various formats like visual reports, compliance documents or Bill-Of-Materials (BOMs) to easily identify dependencies, licenses, copyrights or policy violations.
+* [_Reporter_](#reporter) - presents results in various formats such as visual reports, open source notices or Bill-Of-Materials (BOMs) to easily identify dependencies, licenses, copyrights or policy rule violations.

 The following tools are [planned](https://github.com/heremaps/oss-review-toolkit/projects/1) but not yet available:

-* *Advisor* - retrieves security advisories based on the Analyzer result.
+* _Advisor_ - retrieves security advisories based on the Analyzer result.
-* *Documenter* - generates the final outcome of the review process incl. legal conclusions, e.g. annotated [SPDX](https://spdx.org/) files that can be included into the distribution.
+* _Documenter_ - generates the final outcome of the review process incl. legal conclusions, e.g. annotated [SPDX](https://spdx.org/) files that can be included into the distribution.

 # Installation